 Benefits provided by your credit card may cover you, your spouse or domestic partner and your dependent children.
 If you purchase travel insurance, you can buy a policy just for yourself or for your whole family if you are traveling together.

 If you’ve got a trip coming up, first check your credit cards to see which types of coverage they provide.
-Travel insurance benefits on Chase cards, for example, tend to be impressive, especially if you’re willing to pay a higher annual fee.
+Travel insurance benefits on Chase cards, for example, tend to be impressive, especially on cards with a higher annual fee.
 You can also find solid travel insurance benefits with American Express and other issuers.

 If you’re in the market for a new card and you’ve got a big trip on the horizon, you might want to check the travel benefits offered before applying for the card.
 You might even land a sweet sign-up bonus that will help cover some of your travel costs.

-If you want to supplement your card benefits with other coverage, you can check sites such as Berkshire Hathaway or travel insurance aggregators such as SquareMouth.
+If you want to supplement your card benefits with other coverage, reach out to your current provider for home or auto insurance or check out travel insurance aggregators such as InsureMyTrip or SquareMouth.

 Mueller recommends buying travel insurance within 15 days of making a deposit or paying for your trip.

 Considering many policies have exclusions for preexisting conditions, you don’t want to be diagnosed with a disease and then be unable to buy travel insurance.
 Another reason to buy insurance well ahead of your trip includes the potential for unforeseen circumstances, such as a natural disaster or terrorist attack near or at your trip’s destination.

 What to look out for with travel insurance

 Even if one of your credit cards offered travel insurance when you initially signed up, card issuers can change or remove benefits, so be sure to check your coverage before you depart.
 By the same token, perhaps you’re unaware of coverage offered by a card or, less commonly, one of your existing cards may also start offering travel insurance, so it’s wise to check the offerings on all your cards before a trip.